-We met with Herb and Mary to advice them on making the generational transfer work.
-In the planners’ view, the goals of winding down the farm over a five-year period and perhaps selling three quarters of land and leaving two quarters each to their daughters would be a good strategy.
+We met with Herb and Mary to advise them on making the generational transfer work.
+In the planners’ view, the goals of winding down the farm over a five-year period and perhaps selling three-quarters of land and leaving two quarters each to their daughters would be a good strategy.

 Sales of farmland above the price paid will generate taxable capital gains, but the Farm Land Capital Gains Tax Exemption of $1 million each for Herb and Mary will allow $2 million of gains to be received without tax.
 That’s more money than the farm sale can raise, so the couple can literally take every cent to the bank.

 Qualification for the Farm Land Tax Exemption is straightforward.
 Anyone who has filed two years of farming profit and loss statements can qualify.
 There is, however, a catch.
 The Alternative Minimum Tax, AMT, will hit the couple in years of high income such when farm assets are sold at a hefty profit.
 The Canada Revenue Agency will calculate and charge ordinary income tax, even though the farmland value gain will be sheltered but the $1 million per person farmland exception.
 Because the tax paid in excess of the AMT can be applied against future taxes for the next decade, the AMT boils down to a tax prepayment over a 10-year time frame.